 So: employee representatives on the board of directors or at least on the remuneration committee should produce some great results for income equality.
 Expanding the remit and focus of the board of directors by including employee representatives has been canvassed from time to time in the UK, receiving a detailed consideration in the Bullock Committee Report in the 1970s and more recently in the discussions surrounding the harmonization of European company law through worker participation in the European Company (Societas Europea, an EU corporation that has its very own special statute to encourage workers on the board of directors).

 The UK’s Corporate Governance Code and the Sarbanes Oxley Act in the US encourage board-level oversight of executive pay through audit and remuneration committees comprising independent outside or non-executive directors.
 Neither of these jurisdictions provides for workers on the board although individual corporations are of course free to do so if they wish.
 Those concerned about income inequality hope that diversifying the board of directors through mandating inclusion of representatives of workers and other independent non-shareholder constituencies.
-There are many good reasons to expect such positive economic effects from employee participation in corporate decision-making at the highest level: employees can bump up their own wages, which will make them feel happier, and everybody knows that the happier we are, the harder we work:
+There are many good reasons to expect such positive economic effects from employee participation in corporate decision-making at the highest level: employees can bump up their own wages, which will make them feel happier, and everybody knows that the happier people are, the harder they work:

 The potential significance of board structure on pay is illustrated by a study of nearly 2000 firms in the UK covering the period from 1983 to 2002, which found that board structure, in particular the proportion of non-executive directors, has a significant impact on executive pay.